TartuNLP/translation-worker/README.md

 optional arguments:
-  -h, --help            show this help message and exit --model-name MODEL_NAME
+  -h, --help            show this help message and exit --model-config MODEL_CONFIG
-                        The model to load.
-Refers to the model name in the config file. (default: None) --model-config MODEL_CONFIG
                         The model config YAML file to load. (default: config/config.yaml) --log-config LOG_CONFIG